 is not required to be made public by "the freedom of information law" as

 added by Article six of the Public Officers Law.

 (3) Minutes of meetings of all committees shall be available to the

 public in accordance with the provisions of Article six of the Public

 Officers Law, "the freedom of information law", and at such time and

-the public within one week from the date of such executive session.
+within one week from the date of such executive session.

 c.
 The provisions of this section except paragraph three of subdivi-